What you'll study

 Travel, Cultural Encounters and Conflict

 Take the notion of travel in its broadest sense to explore the experience of individuals and groups who come into contact with each other.
-This module's approach is interdisciplinary and it starts in the eighteenth century with an exploration of Turkish painting alongside French and British Orientalist art.
-You will consider representations of countries such as Ireland in the Famine years, Egypt at the end of the nineteenth century, Italian prisoner of war camps in the Second World War, accounts of the Rwandan genocide, and Afghanistan at the turn of the twenty-first century.
+Starting in the eighteenth century with an exploration of Turkish painting alongside French and British Orientalist art, you will consider representations of countries such as Ireland in the Famine years, accounts of the Rwandan genocide, and Afghanistan at the turn of the twenty-first century.

 Study exciting dystopian fiction from the past and right up to the present day.
-As well as reading and responding to a range of texts (including Young Adult literature), you will have creative opportunities to build and explore new worlds, implementing your own survival strategies.
+As well as reading and responding to a range of texts, you will have creative opportunities to build and explore new worlds, implementing your own survival strategies.
 The assessments include academic and creative options, giving you a range of opportunities to excel.

 Love, Desire, Death

-Trace the development of representations of love, desire and death in English poetry and drama over the course of almost three hundred and fifty years, from the early 1300s to the 1660s.
-Following on from ‘All the World’s a Stage’ in trimester one, this module will encourage you to deepen your engagement with familiar writers like Shakespeare and Marlowe, but will also introduce you to important Medieval writers, like Chaucer and Petrarch, and to key Renaissance poets like Sidney, Spenser, Donne and Milton, through the specific lens of their treatment of love, desire and death.
+Trace the development of representations of love, desire and death in English poetry and drama over the course of almost three hundred and fifty years.
+Following on from ‘All the World’s a Stage’ in trimester one, this module will encourage you to deepen your engagement with familiar writers like Shakespeare and Marlowe, but will also introduce you to important Medieval writers and key Renaissance poets through the specific lens of their treatment of love, desire and death.